 Before you decide on any particular loan or lender, it’s important to do your research.
-That means meeting with AT LEAST two different lenders to ensure that you’re getting the best rate possible.
+That means meeting with lenders to ensure that you’re getting the best rate possible.
 It’s also important to understand two different types of interest rates offered by mortgage lenders.

 Fixed-Rate Mortgage: The interest on an FRM will not change, so your monthly payments won’t change, making them very predictable.

 Adjustable-Rate Mortgage: The interest rate on an ARM will often be lower initially, but as interest rates do fluctuate with the market, they can be somewhat unpredictable or even result in higher payments.